Azmain946/NSAC_2025/README.md

 ## Usage

-Open your browser and navigate to the address provided by the frontend development server (usually `http://localhost:5173`).
+Open your browser and navigate to the address provided by the frontend development server (usually `http://localhost:3000`).

-## Contributing
+## Contributions

+- Soab Mahmud: Built Backend
+- Shahin Rana: Built Frontend
+- Azmain Fieque: Designed UI

 Contributions are welcome!
 Please follow the existing code style and submit a pull request.

+## Future Roadmap

+SpaceBio Explorer is built with React on the frontend and FastAPI on the backend, making it modular and scalable.
+The current integration with LLM-based AI services demonstrates strong potential, but future iterations could move toward fine-tuning or developing custom AI models trained on domain-specific space biology literature.
+This would improve accuracy, context-awareness, and trustworthiness of summaries and recommendations.

+For scalability, cloud deployment with containerization (Docker, Kubernetes) can handle increasing user demand from research institutions, universities, and space agencies worldwide.
+Improved user interaction features, such as personalized dashboards, collaboration tools, and citation management, could extend the platform’s utility.
+Integrating multimodal inputs—like visual data from experiments or astronaut health metrics—could open entirely new layers of insight.

+Beyond the hackathon, SpaceBio Explorer has the potential to become a global research hub for biology in space, bridging scientists, investors, and mission planners with actionable knowledge that supports NASA’s missions and advances global science.